 Al Olaimy serves on the Chatham House steering committee for the Future Dynamics in the Gulf project.
 She previously served on the advisory board of His Royal Highness Prince El Hassan Bin Talal of Jordan’s West Asia-North Africa Forum and on the Board of Trustees for the Bahrain Foundation for Dialogue.
 Post-Arab Awakening, she was invited to meet with leaders representing both sides of “The Troubles” in Northern Ireland and with the African National Congress and former de Klerk administration government leaders from South Africa’s Apartheid era to learn from their experiences in reconciliation.

-Al Olaimy also serves as an impact advisor to the London-based impact investment firm Future Planet Capital.
+Al Olaimy also served as an impact advisor to the London-based impact investment firm Future Planet Capital.
 She is a cofounding board member of Global Entrepreneurship Network-Bahrain, and she has served as a judge and mentor for numerous entrepreneurship competitions, like His Royal Highness the Duke of York’s Pitch@Palace, MIT’s Arab Enterprise Forum, and MIT’s Innovate for Refugees.